apenwarr/redo/README.md

 with dependency information.

 The format of the `.redo` directory is undocumented because it may change at any time.
+Maybe it will turn out that we can do something simpler than sqlite3.
 If you really need to make a tool that pokes around in there, please ask on the mailing list if we can standardize something for you.